Get a Master's Degree in Artificial Intelligence!

 Because top Information Technology (IT) companies (Apple, Google, many others)

-are eagerly seeking IS experts - more in the column to the right.
+are eagerly seeking AI experts - more in the column to the right.

 but of science in general.
 In fact, the best scientists of the future might even be AIs themselves.